Vidhita17/SE-Project_2/README.md

- Student Project Application Portal
+🎓 Student Project Application Portal

-A web application that allows students to apply for final-year academic projects offered by faculty members.
+A full-stack web application that allows students to apply for final-year academic projects offered by faculty members.
 The platform streamlines project assignment, application tracking, and meeting scheduling between students and faculty.

- Features
+🚀 Features

-*  Live Project Listings: Students can view available projects in real-time.
+🔍 Live Project Listings: Students can view available projects in real-time.
-*  Project Application: Students can apply to projects directly from the portal.
+📝 Project Application: Students can apply to projects directly from the portal.
-*  Faculty Approval: Faculty members can approve or reject student applications.
+✅ Faculty Approval: Faculty members can approve or reject student applications.
-*  Meeting Scheduler: Calendar system for students and faculty to plan meetings.
+🗓️ Meeting Scheduler: Calendar system for students and faculty to plan meetings.
-*  Authentication & Authorization: Role-based login for students an faculty.
+🔐 Authentication & Authorization: Role-based login for students and faculty.

- Tech Stack

 Frontend
-* React.js (with Tailwind CSS or Material UI)
+React.js (with Tailwind CSS or Material UI)
+Hosted on Vercel or Netlify
 Backend
-* Node.js + Express.js
+Node.js + Express.js
-* Prisma ORM
+Prisma ORM
 Database
-* MongoDB
+MongoDB
 Other Tools
-* JWT for secure auth
+JWT for secure auth
-* Nodemailer for email notifications
-* Google Calendar API (optional) for scheduling

- Getting Started
+🧑‍💻 Getting Started

 Prerequisites
-* Node.js
+Node.js
-* MongoDB
+MongoDB
-* Git
+Git
 1. Clone the Repository
 git clone https://github.com/Vidhita17/SE-Project-2.git
 cd SE-Project-2